 2 Years (4 Semesters)

-This is a 2 year add-on degree that requires students to have achieved a FETAC (now QQI) Level 6 Award to be eligible to apply for Year 3 and have achieved a BA (Ordinary) Level 7 to be eligible to apply for Year 4.
+This is a 2 year add-on degree that requires students to have achieved a QQI Level 6 Award to be eligible to apply for Year 3 and have achieved a BA (Ordinary) Level 7 to be eligible to apply for Year 4.

 - Students who have achieved a BA in Montessori (Level 7) are eligible to apply directly to Level 8 (Year 4), the application procedure is the same.

-CIT is in partnership with Cork College of Commerce though applications are also welcome from equivalent courses and mature students through the Recognition of Prior Learning process.
-Recognition of prior learning can be gained formally from previously certified coursework, and informally or non-formally through workplace experience – these applications will be processed on a case by case basis
+MTU Cork is in partnership with Cork College of Commerce, however, applications are also welcome from equivalent courses and mature students through the Recognition of Prior Learning process.
+Recognition of prior learning can be gained formally from previously certified coursework, and informally or non-formally through workplace experience – these applications will be processed on a case by case basis.

 Sport, Leisure and Childhood Studies